 The tonal rendition of “You are my sunshine” was produced by the pressure pad Mom was made to sit or lie on when she was in her wheelchair, the recliner, or in bed.
 The alarm pad hadn’t averted the fall the previous week, and was now even more useless.
 Mom was completely immobilized – insisting on using the pad was a case of shutting the barn darn after the horse had bolted.
 The nursed relented, and allowed it to be left on the recliner instead of being moved to the wheelchair, thus avoiding having to lift Mom again to put it under her bottom.
 Thank god for a modicum of common sense.

 Witnessing the distress caused by the transfer, and in this case being the instigator of it for the sake of getting Mom outside was upsetting.
 More so was the fact that she would have endured a similar procedure several times daily when she was moved from bed to wheel chair, and wheel chair to recliner, and then back again, each time causing her pain.
 To think she was also inadequately hydrated in the heat (which she made crystal clear in the sound clip above when I helped her to drink some juice), made me despair.
 I’d like to say I was surprised she was parched, but it had happened so often that frequently offering her something to drink when I was with her had become part of my routine.

 When we finally made it downstairs, and outside onto the deck, we had a lovely time singing, and chatting with Mom’s one-on-one caregiver Sally,* who was an angel in every sense of the word.
 Sally remarked on how swollen Mom’s ankles were.
 I agreed.
 We tried putting her feet on the ground.
 “Ow!”
 Mom said.
 “It hurts.”
-On the plus side, unlike the previous day, when Mom had been unable to get cookies to her mouth on her own, she was eating them by herself relatively effortlessly that afternoon.
+On the plus side, unlike a couple of days earlier, when Mom had been unable to get cookies to her mouth on her own, she was eating them by herself relatively effortlessly that afternoon.
 What an amazing woman.